 Welcome to the Bates family Blog!
 The family has 19 children.
 Erin married Chad in November 2013 and they have two children.
 Zach married Whitney in December 2013 and they have two children.
 Alyssa married John in May 2014 and they have two children.
 Michaella married Brandon in August 2015.
-Tori is in a courtship with Bobby since October 2016.
-Carlin is in a relationship with Evan since Winter 2016.
-Josie is in a relationship with Kelton since Spring 2017
+Tori is engaged to Bobby Smith and will be getting married in December 2017.
+Carlin is in a relationship with Evan since September 2016.
+Josie is in a relationship with Kelton since Spring 2017.

 Brandon and Michaella's blog: preparing for the big day part 2

 Ever since our engagement began on April 13th, life has taken on a new challenge and thrill as we make preparations for the wedding while being in two different states.
 Since Tennessee and Illinois aren’t very close, much of our planning has involved texting information and pictures, emailing design ideas and music clips, and cell phone brainstorming sessions.

 Having this distance between us – especially at this stage – hasn’t been the easiest thing in the world… but the Lord has been so gracious in providingseveral opportunities for us to be together.
 Having to deal with the distance has also allowed us to see more clearly that our relationship will be lacking if it doesn’t have the second thing that was mentioned in the last post… the “revelation of a mystery.”